amirongit/notecode/django.md

 ### The Model Layer
 #### Models
 models are the definitive source of information about relational data, inheriting `django.db.models.Model`.<br>
-usually, each model represents a table, & its attributes correspond to database columns.<br>
+usually, each model represents a table, & its attributes correspond to DB columns.<br>
-`django.db.models.Model` provides an automatically generated database access API.<br>
+`django.db.models.Model` provides an automatically generated DB access API.<br>
 each model's table name is derived from its metadata.

-django generates SQL based on project settings, keeping models database-agnostic.<br>
+django generates SQL based on project settings, keeping models DB-agnostic.<br>
 to register models for use & migration, their app must be in `INSTALLED_APPS`.<br>
 > django looks for models in each app's `models` module, so define or import them there